 You study a common Phase 1 before specialising later in your degree.
 This flexible structure gives you the chance to try a broad range of topics, helping you to see where your interests in biomedical sciences lie before you specialise in Phase 2.
 You can change between any of our degrees at the end of Phase 1 if you wish.

 Modern medicine depends on the advances made by scientists working in the biomedical sciences.
 This degree combines subjects such as anatomy, biochemistry, genetics, immunology, microbiology, neuroscience, pharmacology and physiology.
 This multidisciplinary approach helps us understand disease processes and find new treatments for diseases such as cancer, Alzheimer’s disease and TB.
 We offer the following degrees in this area:

 Biochemistry is the study of life at the molecular level – how genes and proteins regulate cells, tissues and ultimately whole organisms like you.
 Have you wondered what causes diseases such as cancer and diabetes?
 Would you like to help develop new drug treatments?
 Biochemistry provides the key to understanding how diseases arise and can be treated.
-We offer the following degree in this area:
+We offer the following degrees in this area:

 DNA is the genetic ‘blueprint’ that ensures the continuity of life from parent to offspring.
 Genetics is the study of how DNA is transmitted between generations and decoded to determine our individual characteristics.
 Newcastle has a research and teaching reputation in this field and the Institute of Human Genetics plays a major role in our degree programme.
-We offer the following degree in this area:
+We offer the following degrees in this area:

 The greatest threat to human health worldwide is infectious disease.
 Medical microbiology is the study of the micro-organisms that cause disease whilst immunology is the related science of how we defend ourselves against microbial infection.
 Through an understanding of microbiology and immunology scientists are working to develop vaccines against diseases such as HIV, and new treatments for diseases such as MRSA, arthritis, asthma and cancer.
 We offer the following degree in this area: